From 18th century pirates to Occupy City Hall, the secret history of autonomous zones can help us envision what a cop-free world looks like

 In his 1981 novel Cities of the Red Night, William S. Burroughs imagines an alternate history where the free pirate colony Libertatia lives on.
 According to legend, Libertatia was formed in late 17th century Madagascar under the leadership of Captain James Misson, a French-born pirate known for freeing slaves from captured ships.
 Opposed to the authoritarian social constructs of the day, Mission endeavored to create a utopian society where all colors, creeds, and beliefs could live freely; under his guidance, the pirates of Libertatia advocated against all monarchies, slavery and capital.
 While most modern scholars now agree that this version of Libertatia is probably fictionalized, secret islands once used for supply purposes did become home to pirate settlements in the 18th century where buccaneers, renegades, and freed slaves were thought to have established their own proto-anarchist society outside of government control.

 The temporary autonomous zone, or TAZ, developed out of a historical review of these pirate utopias and went on to become a cornerstone of 19th century anarchist philosophy.
 Recently, autonomous zones have consumed the public imagination as police violently crack down on Black Lives Matter protests in major cities across America.
-In Seattle, protestors established a Capitol Hill Autonomous Zone (CHOP) that’s still affectionately—or dismissively, depending on who you’re talking to—called The CHAZ; a cop-free, self-governing stretch of pavement mere feet from a police precinct.
+In Seattle, protestors established a Capitol Hill Autonomous Zone (CHOP)—formerly known as CHAZ—mere feet in front of the police precinct.
+For three weeks, it functioned as a cop-free, self-governing community, before a spate of violence brought it to an end.
 In nearby Portland, Oregon, a TAZ was set up across the street from federal Pioneer Courthouse, and was just as quickly shut down by authorities.
 New York’s Occupy City Hall was originally intended as a call for defunding the NYPD by applying pressure to the City Council Budget—in the days leading up to the vote, hundreds of volunteers could be seen creating protest signs, making public art, dancing, and playing music in the crowded plaza.
 Protesters in Washington D.C. set up camp about a block north of the White House, erecting barricades tagged “The Black House.”

 History is peppered with experiments in autonomous living—but unlike the intentional communities seeking freedom at society’s fringes, the TAZ often takes root at the heart of the dominant power structure and becomes a site of collective political response.
 As calls to abolish the police amplify and protest zones evolve into self-governing communities, it’s clear that Americans are fed up with the current system.
 The autonomous zones springing to life in major cities across the US are not experiments in perfecting a new way of living, but in showing us that an alternative way is possible.